diodemusic/lulu/README.md

 print(f"PUUID: {account.puuid}")

 # We get access to all the methods that come with a pydantic model
-# We can get a json string
+# For example a json string
 print(account.model_dump_json())
 # Or a python dictionary
 print(account.model_dump())